cannam@95: cannam@95:

 fftw_plan fftw_plan_guru64_dft( cannam@95: int rank, const fftw_iodim64 *dims, cannam@95: int howmany_rank, const fftw_iodim64 *howmany_dims, cannam@95: fftw_complex *in, fftw_complex *out, cannam@95: int sign, unsigned flags); cannam@95:cannam@95:

-type is similar to fftw_iodim
+cannam@95: The fftw_iodim64 type is similar to fftw_iodim, with the

-cannam@95: same interpretation, except that it uses type ptrdiff_t
+cannam@95: same interpretation, except that it uses type ptrdiff_t instead

-cannam@95: of type int
+cannam@95: of type int.

 cannam@95: